personium/website/src/README.md

 ## User Guides

-We provide a guide for each type of Personium user and a guide on how to contribute to and participate in the Personium project.
+We provide a guide for each type of Personium user and a contributor guide for Personium project participants.

 ### Personium Operators